fernandofig/jquery-formatcurrency/README.md

 #### $.formatCurrency.setAllDefaults(settings)

-This is a conveniency method that will set the defaults at once for all methods on the plugin: formatCurrency, formatCurrencyLive, toNumber and asNumber.
-Of course, not all settings options for a given method exists for other methods (e.g., "symbol" on formatCurrency is not applicable to the toNumber and asNumber methods), so you can pass all settings for all methods in the same object, and the setAllDefaults method will sort out which options belong on which method default, and which are applicable on all of them.
+This is a conveniency method that will set the defaults at once for all methods on the plugin: `formatCurrency`, `formatCurrencyLive`, `toNumber` and `asNumber`.
+Of course, not all settings options for a given method exists for other methods (e.g., `symbol` on `formatCurrency` is not applicable to the `toNumber` and `asNumber` methods), so you can pass all settings for all methods in the same object, and the `setAllDefaults` method will sort out which options belong on which method default, and which are applicable on all of them.

 #### $.formatCurrency.setDefaults(settings)

-Sets the default options for the formatCurrency method only
+Sets the default options for the `formatCurrency` method only

 #### $.formatCurrencyLive.setDefaults(settings)

-Sets the default options for the formatCurrencyLive method only
+Sets the default options for the `formatCurrencyLive` method only

 #### $.toNumber.setDefaults(settings)

-Sets the default options for the toNumber method only
+Sets the default options for the `toNumber` method only

 #### $.asNumber.setDefaults(settings)

-Sets the default options for the asNumber method only
+Sets the default options for the `asNumber` method only

 ## Breaking changes

 <sup>(Well, that should actually be "breaking change" for now, but who knows what's in the future for this? :-))</sup>

-On the original plugin, setting eventOnDecimalsEntered to true would raise a custom "decimalsEntered" event only, and only IF, the number of decimal digits entered are greater than the decimal places configured with the option roundToDecimalPlace.
-With my version, if eventOnDecimalsEntered  = true, the event is raised if any number of decimal digits is entered.
+On the original plugin, setting `eventOnDecimalsEntered` to **true** would raise a custom `decimalsEntered` event if, and only IF, the number of decimal digits entered are greater than the decimal places configured with the option `roundToDecimalPlace`.
+With my version, if `eventOnDecimalsEntered = true`, the event is raised if _any_ number of decimal digits is entered.
 I made this change because the previous behavior was confusing and inconsistent at first glance.
 If you need to check decimal part digits, you can still do it by using the second parameter on the callback function for the event, which will contain the decimals entered.